Neoclassical Geek Revival 2013 (Ram Printing)

 A Thousand Dead Babies

 This is an introductory adventure with rules for use in NGR or your favourite retroclone.
-It is my go to starting adventure with a new group of players and was composed into a mini-adventure for the 2013 crowdfunding campaign as a reward to early backers, it is now available to everyone.
+It is my go to starting adventure with a new group of players and was composed into a mini-adventure for the 2013 crowdfunding campaign as a reward to early backers.

 Available at RPGNow